 Written by Coast Guard Pacific Area .

-The Polar Star left its homeport of Seattle in early December on one of its primary missions, Operation Deep Freeze.
-The ship’s mission is to break a channel through the sea ice of McMurdo Sound to resupply and refuel the U.S. Antarctic Program’s McMurdo Station on Ross Island.
+The Polar Star left its homeport of Seattle in December 2013 on one of its primary missions Operation Deep Freeze.
+The ship’s mission is to break a channel through the sea ice of McMurdo Sound to allow the resupply and refueling of the U.S. Antarctic Program’s McMurdo and Amundsen-Scott South Pole stations.

-The Polar Star is the U.S. Coast Guard’s only active heavy polar ice breaker.
-The ship is 399 feet in length, its maximum speed is 18 knots, it is able to continuously break six feet of ice at three knots, and able to break 21 feet of ice backing and ramming.
-The Polar Star is specifically designed for open-water icebreaking with a reinforced hull and special icebreaking bow.
+The Polar Star is the U.S. Coast Guard’s only active heavy polar icebreaker.
+The ship is 399 feet in length and its maximum speed is 18 knots.
+The cutter is able to continuously break six feet of ice at three knots, and break 21 feet of ice backing and ramming.
+The Polar Star is specifically designed for open-water ice breaking with a reinforced hull and special ice-breaking bow.